stsw133/SHC-Rebalancer/README.md

+**WARNING:** Project suspended due to the release of Stronghold Crusader Definitive Edition.

 # SHC-Rebalancer

 The **SHC-Rebalancer** is a powerful tool designed to modify and rebalance various aspects of the games **Stronghold Crusader** and **Stronghold Crusader Extreme**.